 Alpacas are domesticated South American animals that resemble small llamas.
-Adorably fitted with a wooly fleece, they are classified in the same family as camels and normally found in Peru, Bolivia and Ecuador.
+Adorably fitted with a woolly fleece, they are classified in the same family as camels and normally found in Peru, Bolivia and Ecuador.

-Alpaca View in Bangkok has a few of these wooly animals.
+Alpaca View in Bangkok has a few of these woolly animals.
 They are kept in a pen inside the restaurant’s compound.

 Visitors can purchase some cut carrots and feed these to the hungry-look alpacas.
 We approached the alpacas with a little apprehension because, just like their larger cousins the llamas, they can spit if provoked.